Experience the exquisite beauty of Wineglass Bay, without the crowds, on The Wineglass Bay Cruise on the Schouten Passage II.

 Kayak, snorkel, dive or swim in the clear waters to get up close to abundant marine life.
 Come up for a breath of fresh air and you may even spot a White-bellied Sea Eagle gliding overhead, or an Australasian Gannet diving beneath the waves for a feed.
 At days end, pack a picnic (or just grab a locally woodfired pizza and a bottle of pinot from the Devil’s Corner Cellar Door) and stick around on the sand to see the pink granite of the Hazards glow pink at sunset.
 Keep a look out and if you’re extra lucky, catch a rare glimpse of the long term local residents - the Tassie Devils.

 Mountain biking, Maria Island National Park, Tasmania, AustraliaFreycinet National Park is administered by the Parks and Wildlife Service of Tasmania.
-Open from 9am-4pm all year round, the visitor centre is well worth a visit, retelling the region’s cultural and natural heritage through creative displays.
-You can choose to participate in a tour or get to the major locations by car or bicycle.
+The visitor centre is well worth a visit from 9 am-4 pm all year round, retelling the region’s cultural and natural heritage through creative displays.
+You can participate in a tour or get to the significant locations by car or bicycle.
 The dramatic peaks of the Hazards welcome you as you enter the park.
-Take a walk to the pass overlooking the perfectly shaped Wineglass Bay or try less strenuous activities like beach strolls, swimming or wildlife spotting.
+Take a walk to the pass overlooking the perfectly shaped Wineglass Bay, or try less strenuous activities like beach strolls, swimming or wildlife spotting.
 Image thanks to: Flow Mountain Bike.

 Park Passes